Alejogb1/job-board/blog-data/which-bpmn-gateway-do-i-have-to-use.md

 id: "which-bpmn-gateway-do-i-have-to-use"
 ---

-Okay so you're asking about BPMN gateways a classic headache if you haven't spent enough time wrestling with process flows Trust me I've been there done that got the t-shirt and probably a few scars too Let's break this down without the fancy business jargon just straight up technical talk
+you're asking about BPMN gateways a classic headache if you haven't spent enough time wrestling with process flows Trust me I've been there done that got the t-shirt and probably a few scars too Let's break this down without the fancy business jargon just straight up technical talk

-First off it's not about picking *a* gateway it's about picking *the right* gateway for the specific branching logic you need BPMN doesn't just throw a bunch of gates at you and say "go nuts" each one has a distinct purpose and misunderstanding that purpose is like trying to debug code without knowing the language You'll just be flailing around
+First off it's not about picking _a_ gateway it's about picking _the right_ gateway for the specific branching logic you need BPMN doesn't just throw a bunch of gates at you and say "go nuts" each one has a distinct purpose and misunderstanding that purpose is like trying to debug code without knowing the language You'll just be flailing around

 Let's start with the basics the exclusive gateway This guy is your workhorse the "if else" statement of BPMN Only one path out of this gateway can be active at any given time It's controlled by a condition expression Think about it like this you've got a process where if a customer is from California then you send them one email if they aren't you send them a different one That's classic exclusive gateway territory